 Is It Better To Have Life Insurance Or A Funeral Plan?

-However, there are other vehicles to use when planning for end-of-life costs.
+However, there are other vehicles to use when planning for end-of-life expenses.

-Everyone’s financial situation is different, the next four planning tools are available for funeral planning, but each of them comes with its own considerations.
+Everyone’s financial situation is different, the next four planning tools are available for funeral planning, but each comes with its own considerations and drawbacks.

 Savings or Investment Account